LLNL/LEAP/README.md

 16) Permissible license.

 Physics-based modeling and correction algorithms (e.g., scatter correction, beam hardening correction (BHC), dual energy decomposition, and SIRZ) can be applied when used with the [XrayPhysics](https://github.com/kylechampley/XrayPhysics) package.

+*Mac version does not have GPU support and some featurings are missing.

 ## Installation and Usage